 On the return journey, it is possible to spend some free time in Brighton and then take the train to London

 The tour includes an expert guide and is a small group tour.
-It includes enhanced hygiene and social distancing measures in response to COVID-19.

 The trip includes walking by the Seven Sisters Cliffs, so please bring comfortable walking shoes and appropriate clothes